ropensci-archive/roweb2/content/technotes/2019-09-06-ucscxenatools-surv.md

   - survival analysis
 ---

+[UCSC Xena platform](https://xenabrowser.net/) provides unprecedented resource for public omics data from big projects like The Cancer Genome Atlas (TCGA), however, it is hard for users to incorporate multiple datasets or data types, integrate the selected data with popular analysis tools or homebrewed code, and reproduce analysis procedures.
+To address this issue, we developed an R package **UCSCXenaTools** for enabling data retrieval, analysis integration and reproducible research for omics data from UCSC Xena platform[^1].

-In this technote I will outline how to use **UCSCXenaTools** package to pull gene expression and clinical data from UCSC Xena for survival analysis.
+In this technote we will outline how to use the **UCSCXenaTools** package to pull gene expression and clinical data from [UCSC Xena](https://xena.ucsc.edu/) for survival analysis.

-For general usage of **UCSCXenaTools**, please refer to [package vignette](https://cran.r-project.org/web/packages/UCSCXenaTools/vignettes/USCSXenaTools.html).
+For general usage of **UCSCXenaTools**, please refer to the [package vignette](https://cran.r-project.org/web/packages/UCSCXenaTools/vignettes/USCSXenaTools.html).
 Any bug or feature request can be reported in [GitHub issues](https://github.com/ropensci/UCSCXenaTools/issues).

 ### Installation